 SEO for psychologists can be complicated, but when in doubt, think like Google.

 Google can't verify your therapy practice unless they were to contact you, schedule a session, sit down with you, and pay you for your service.
 So instead, they take into account the hundreds of ranking factors to verify that your business is real and trustworthy.
 This process of building trust with Google is even more important in industries that fall under the YMYL category, which stands for "your money your life."
-Industries in this category involve personal and high-stakes decisions, like choosing a doctor, lawyer, or therapist (as opposed to something less intense like a contractor or furniture store).
+Industries in this category involve personal and high-stakes decisions, like choosing a doctor, lawyer, or therapist (as opposed to something less intense like a cafe or furniture store).

 SEO boils down to two main things: content and backlinks.
 But first, let's discuss the core of SEO: keywords and keyword research.